Tests of scalar polarizations with multi-messenger events: Results

-Whether this mild preference for modified gravity reflects a genuine physical signal or arises from statistical fluctuations in the detector noise remains an open question.
+Whether this mild preference for modified gravity reflects a genuine physical signal, or arises from statistical fluctuations in the detector noise~\cite{Svidzinsky2021_VectorGravity}, or model assumptions on the EM posteriors obtained for $\iota$ and $\psi$, remains an open question.
 It is worth noting that similar tensions have appeared in other analyses.
 Parameterized tests and ringdown studies reported in \cite{gwtc4_tgr1,GWTC4_PTGR,gwtc4_tgr3} have found several individual events---including GW230628\_231200, GW231028\_153006, GW231110\_040320, and GW231123---whose inferred parameters deviate from GR predictions beyond the $90\%$ credible interval.
 Likewise, both the TIGER and PCA analyses of GW190814 \cite{Abbott_2020} yield deviations from GR outside the $90\%$ CI.
 However, if the underlying gravitational physics truly departed from GR, such deviations would be expected to appear consistently across all binary black hole (BBH) events.
 When the full population of BBH events in GWTC-4 is analyzed jointly, no statistically significant deviation from GR emerges, indicating that the outliers observed in individual events are most likely attributable to noise fluctuations.

 Moreover, the argument that deviations from GR should appear uniformly across all compact binary mergers implicitly assumes that modified gravity effects are source-independent.
 However, this need not be the case.
 Black holes in several modified gravity theories satisfy no-hair theorems \cite{Israel_1967,Carter_1971} that suppress or entirely eliminate scalar charges, whereas neutron stars can develop significant scalar configurations depending on their equation of state and compactness (e.g.\ through spontaneous scalarization \cite{Silva2018_SpontScalarization,Doneva2024_SpontScalarization}).
 Consequently, binary neutron star mergers may exhibit deviations from GR that are absent in binary black hole systems.
 If this is the case, stacking BBH events to test for departures from GR would dilute or mask any signal that is specific to BNS systems.
 The mild preference for a scalar breathing mode found in our analysis of GW170817 could therefore reflect genuine source-dependent beyond-GR physics that would only be detectable through dedicated analyses of BNS events.
 Whenever the number of observed BNS mergers with electromagnetic counterparts grows, it will become possible to test this hypothesis by performing further analyses restricted to neutron star systems.